loukinoo/progression-project-chapter3/README.md

 # progression-project
-Progression project for Takai training
+Progression project for Takai training (part in chapter 3)